-How to get to the Hobbiton Movie Set Tour
+The Hobbiton Movie Set Tour in Short

 The Hobbiton Movie Set is located in Matamata, well north of Lake Taupo, on the north island of New Zealand.

-What to expect of the Hobbiton Movie Set Tour
+The Hobbiton Movie Set Tour

 All included, from departure at The Shire's Rest to returning there, the Hobbiton Movie Set Tour took about 2 hours.
 A 10 minute bus ride takes you and your fellow tour group members to Hobbiton.
 The driver will tell you about the discovery of the site, life on the set, and the Alexander Farm that’s been there since before the film fame.

 It was a grey and rainy day when we were visiting.
 That didn’t temper the enthusiasm of our young guide though.
-She took us on a walking tour through Hobbiton, while passionately explaining us all about the 44 hobbit holes, the party tree and everything there’s to know about the Hobbiton Movie Set.
+She took us on a walking tour through Hobbiton, while passionately explaining us all about the 44 hobbit holes, the Party Tree and everything there’s to know about the Hobbiton Movie Set.

 We ended our Hobbiton Movie Set Tour at The Green Dragon Inn with a complementary handcrafted ale.
 It was a pretty big cup and we only had about 10 minutes in there to finish it, so this last part felt a bit rushed.